pete-dnae/assay-screening-proj/docs/design/web-app/gui-requirements.md

 - Describe the first problem encountered in the script only.
 - Describe it with a comprehensive English message that includes the line number and position in the line of the problem
-- Highlight (conspicuously) where the error occurs inside the editor
+- Show (conspicuously) where the error occurs inside the editor

 Feedback during editing - effect of rules / results
 - Only available when there are no errors in the script - show some apology to